nicole-xiang/PUI_HW6B/README.md

 11. If you want to login, you can click on the login button on top right.
 But this feature isn't implemented yet.

 Thank you for browsing my website!

+## Bonus Features (included in navigation steps)
+1. Load more / hide comments on the product details page (step 7 of above steps)
+2. Toggle delivery period feature on product details page (step 4)
+3. Promote "continue shopping" when the cart is empty (step 10)